JeffHughes/AzureTableFramework/README.md

 ### Key Differences

+**Tables are created auto-magically, there are no database create/update migration tasks** All you need are azure storage credentials.
+There are no Server-side relationships and
+If you want to keep

 **Azure Tables require PartitionKeys to be defined!**
 (Think of it like a free index)
 If you don't decorate ONE (String) property with a [PartionKey] attribute; the table won't be created and the object can't be saved.